 Oolu has grown impressively quickly in one of the most unpredictable and difficult markets in the world.
 Nilmi and Dan have proven that they are smart enough, tough enough, and resilient enough to succeed in a challenging and fast-paced emerging market.
 We funded them precisely because those are the qualities that they will need to make their business successful, and they are already on the right path.

-Oolu was founded in 2015, and incubated in Y Combinator.
+Oolu was founded in 2015 by Nilmi Senaratna and Dan Rosa, and incubated in Y Combinator.
 The company’s mission is to provide off-grid households with high quality products at an affordable price.
 Oolu’s first product centres on providing solar-powered electricity to rural customers.
 Its in-home solar kits are composed of three adjustable lights and two USB plugs, powered by a battery that holds a charge for up to six hours with maximum output.
 For a low monthly fee, paid through mobile money, Oolu installs the system and performs any necessary maintenance, including free battery replacements and system upgrades.
 The product appeals to off-grid clients who often struggle with the higher costs of more polluting lighting sources, such as flashlights and candles, and are forced to walk long distances to charge their cellphones.
 The company has ambitious expansion plans in terms of both its product offering and geographic reach.
-Although the first consumer offering is solar home systems, a number of different products are being piloted, and Oolu’s vision extends to becoming the leading financial PRES ELEASE services provider to rural households in West Africa and beyond.
+Although the first consumer offering is solar home systems, a number of different products are being piloted, and Oolu’s vision extends to becoming the leading financial services provider to rural households in West Africa and beyond.

 About Persistent Energy Capital